Vaibhav-Xo/Laptop-Price-Predictor/README.md

 * Import the dataset and explore its shape, sample, and presence of NULL values, duplicate records, missing values, rubbish values.

 ### Feature Engineering:
-* Extract relevant features from the dataset.
+* Extract relevant features from the dataset and changing datatypes of features.
 * Transform and create new features to enhance model performance.

-### Data Visualzation:
+### Data Visualization:
 * Visualizing the data and the patterns that it create by performing Univariate, Bivariate and Multivariate Analysis using various various types of charts.

 ### Feature Selection:
-* Selecting the appropriate features that effect the price of the laptop by checking their cooreleation with the dependent variable.
+* Selecting the appropriate features that affect the price of the laptop by checking their correlation with the dependent variable.

-### Machine Learning Modeling:
+### ML Model Development:
-* Traing differnt regression  algorithms like (linear regression, decision trees, gradient boost etc.).
+* Training different regression  algorithms like (linear regression, decision trees, gradient boost etc.).
-* Evaluate model performance using metrics like RMSE (Root Mean Squared Error, Mean Absolute Error, Root Mean Squared Error ).
+* Evaluate model performance using metrics like (R2_Score, Mean Absolute Error, Mean Squared Error ).
 * Selecting the best model.

 ### Web App Development: